api-platform/docs/core/index.md

 This bundle is extensively tested (unit and functional).
 The [`Fixtures/` directory](https://github.com/api-platform/core/tree/main/tests/Fixtures) contains a working app covering all features of the library.

-## Screencasts
+## Symfony Screencasts

 <p align="center" class="symfonycasts"><a href="https://symfonycasts.com/tracks/rest?cid=apip#api-platform-3"><img src="/docs/symfony/images/symfonycasts-player.png" alt="SymfonyCasts, API Platform screencasts"></a></p>

-The easiest and funniest way to learn how to use API Platform is to watch [the more than 60 screencasts available on SymfonyCasts](https://symfonycasts.com/tracks/rest?cid=apip#api-platform-3)!
+The easiest and funniest way to learn how to use API Platform for Symfony is to watch [the more than 60 screencasts available on SymfonyCasts](https://symfonycasts.com/tracks/rest?cid=apip#api-platform-3)!